 - Watch where you place your dough during bulk fermentation: near a window that gets overly warm or under an air conditioner vent can have adverse (or desired) effects on the dough.

 How to bake sourdough bread in summer FAQ

 Why does my dough feel sticky in the summer?

-It might be fermenting faster than you expect due to increased ambient temperatures, and subsequently, an increased final dough temperature.
+It might ferment faster than expected due to increased ambient and final dough temperatures.

 Why does my dough overproof in the summer?

 Warmer temperatures mean increased bacteria and yeast fermentation activity.
 With sourdough, an excessively acidic dough resulting from increased fermentation will degrade gluten structure and lead to more spreading in the oven, less rise, and a potentially more sour flavor.

 Given that it's likely quite warm in your location as you're reading this, perhaps a quick sourdough galette with peaches and blueberries is in order.
 Or an easy no-knead sourdough bread that requires little but results in a lot?

 Is there anything I missed in this how-to bake sourdough bread in summer guide?
 Also, if you have a burning (😅) question about baking in the summer that I didn't address in this guide on how to bake sourdough bread in the summer, please leave a comment below!